SirinaHaaland/mind-map/SETUP.md

 This document provides the instructions needed to set up and run the system.
 It covers software prerequisites, installation steps, and how to get the application running in a development environment.

+📌 **For a more detailed step-by-step guide on how each script works and how to interact with the system, refer to [INSTRUCTIONS.md](INSTRUCTIONS.md).**

 ## Prerequisites

 Before you begin, ensure your system meets these prerequisites: